3 Creative Ways to do Customer Service in HubSpot Service Hub

 3. Ticketing System

-While the knowledge base is instrumental in providing help to customers before they need to actively seek it, it will not solve every issue.
+While the knowledge base is instrumental in providing help to customers before they need to seek it actively, it will not solve every issue.
 For this reason, the HubSpot ticketing system is instrumental.
 While only available in the Service Hub Pro rather than the starter pack, this tool is well worth the investment.

 HubSpot’s ticketing system allows users to create multiple pipelines, whether for service, recruitment, or onboarding.
 These pipelines are excellent for organizations with complex onboarding or many new clients as they easily organize your customers while automating the ticketing process.